Español English

 Fertilize once in spring with mineral fertilizer for cacti.

-They are easily propagated by rooting segments that the plant usually does by itself.
+Paper Spine Cactus is easily propagated by rooting segments that the plant usually does by itself.

 Images of the cactus Tephrocactus articulatus or Paper Spine Cactus